Multiselect

-This plugin is a drop-in replacement for the standard <select> element with multiple attribute activated.
+I'm a user-friendlier drop-in replacement for the standard <select> with multiple attribute activated.

 • Free (under WTFPL license)